Silent Permission Checks & Pre-qualification

 Architecture Trade-offs & Debugging

-• Trade-off: Native prompts are single-use per origin.
-Caching results across sessions without re-querying leads to stale UI states and broken fallback routing.
+• Trade-off: Native prompts are single-use per origin per session (in many browser configurations).
+Caching results across sessions without re-querying can lead to stale UI states.

-• Debugging: Test across Safari (requires explicit user gesture), Firefox (blocks prompts in iframes), and Chromium (respects Permissions-Policy).
-Verify service worker registration scope matches the origin to prevent cross-origin vulnerabilities.
+• Debugging: Test across Safari (requires explicit user gesture), Firefox (blocks prompts in cross-origin iframes), and Chromium (respects Permissions-Policy).
+Verify service worker registration scope matches the origin.

-• Security Practice: Never cache Notification.permission results across sessions.
-Always query synchronously before UI rendering.
+• Security Practice: Always query Notification.permission synchronously before UI rendering.
+Do not cache the result across page loads.

 5. Validation, Telemetry & Iterative Optimization